The Parliamentary Review: The Largest Publication in the UK

-We are delighted to report that we have been invited to write an article for 2019/20 edition of The Parliamentary Review.
-Established by former minister The Rt Hon David Curry in 2010, The Parliamentary Review’s release has become a key fixture in the political calendar.
-Currently, it counts The Rt Hon The Lord Pickles and The Rt Hon The Lord Blunkett as its chairmen.
+We are proud to report that we have been invited to write an article for the 2019/20 edition of The Parliamentary Review.
+Established by The Rt Hon David Curry, The Parliamentary Review’s release has become a key fixture in the political calendar.

 The Parliamentary Review

 At a time when print media is in decline, as The Mirror reports, The Parliamentary Review is something of a modern success story.
 Currently, it distributes over 700,000 hard copies a year.
 Quite a feat in less than a decade!

 The Parliamentary Review provides political commentary from leading journalists.
 It gives sector-specific insight from Secretaries of State, Ministers and MPs alike.
 It has become an essential guide to sharing industry best practices with policymakers and business leaders.
 Moreover, it helps highlight how sector leaders have responded to challenges.
 Both in the political and economic environment.